Clothing Labels

 Material choice drives both feel and lifespan.
 Satin is usually the softest mainstream option.
 Cotton reads more natural and can fit a handcrafted or low-impact brand story.
 Nylon and polyester generally hold up better under repeated washing, which is why they show up often in uniforms, workwear, and activewear.

 The substrate is only part of the story.
-Ink adhesion and curing control matter just as much.
+Ink adhesion and curing matter just as much.
 The same artwork can perform very differently depending on the print system and how well the ink is dried or cured.
 Fine type and small care text are the first to expose problems.
 If the ink layer is too light or curing is incomplete, the label can fade, crack, or rub off faster than expected.

 Step-by-Step Ordering Guide for Cleaner Artwork and Better Samples